Let’s be honest: Not all fun things are within our budget. Too often, we have to spend money just to enjoy the wonderful things in life.

 Every year since 2011, people have braved the winter weather to visit the Ice Castles at North Woodstock, just outside of Lincoln.
 The award-winning Ice Castles are one of the most unique things to do in Lincoln in winter because there are only five of them in the United States (Minnesota, New Hampshire, Wisconsin, New York, and Utah).

-Ice castles are built by professional ice artists, who hand-place hundreds of thousands of icicles to create a magical winter wonderland made entirely of ice.
+Professional ice artists hand-place hundreds of thousands of icicles to create a magical winter wonderland made entirely of ice when building ice castles.
 Thanks to nature, every ice castle is unique.

 if you visit during the day, you’ll see the details in the ice as well as the deep blues that only sunlight can reveal.
 After dark, multicolored twinkling LED lights will give the ice an otherworldly glow.
 Wandering through the colorful castle and the lighted walk through the woods will make you feel like you’re in a fairytale.